-Mobile IP and Proxy mobile IP bundle all the three mobility management logical functions: LM1, IP1 prefix allocation, and MR1 into the home agent and local mobility anchor respectively.
+MIPv6 and PMIPv6 bundle all three mobility management logical functions: LM1, IP1 prefix allocation, and MR1 into the home agent (HA) and Local Mobility Anchor (LMA) respectively.

-The functional representation of Proxy mobile IPv6 [RFC5213] is shown in Figure 3.
+The functional representation of Proxy Mobile IPv6 [RFC5213] is shown in Figure 3.
+In PMIPv6, the combination of LM, MR, and HoA allocation is the Local Mobility Anchor (LMA), whereas the AR+LU combination together with additional signaling with MN comprises the Mobile Access Gateway (MAG).
 Here MN11 is attached to the access router AR31 which has the IP address IP31 in Network3.
-LM1 keeps the binding HoA11: IP31.
+LM1 maintains the binding HoAll:IP31.
 The access router AR31 also behaves like a home link to MN11 so that MN11 can use its original IP address HoA11.

 Figure 3.
-Functional representation of PMIP.
+Functional representation of PMIPv6.

 4.3.
-Hierarchical Mobile IP
+Hierarchical Mobile IPv6